jeffpar/pcjs.v1/docs/c1pjs/README.md

 manufactured by Ohio Scientific in 1978.
 The base configuration included 4Kb of RAM and an 8Kb BASIC-in-ROM from Microsoft.
 Below is a simulation of the 8Kb model.

+After you've read the Documentation, check out our other [C1P Machine Configurations](/devices/c1p/machine/), learn how [Customize and Embed](embed/) your own machines, read the [Source Code](/modules/c1pjs/), and experiment!

 {% include machine.html id="c1p8kb" %}

-More sample [C1P machine configurations](/devices/c1p/machine/) are available, as well as information on [customizing and embedding](embed/) your own configurations.

 ### Using C1Pjs